kchappelow/cis209_hw_chapter_03/README.md

 Homework Assignment Chapter 3
 Printing the Decimal Equivalent of a Binary Number.

 Write an application that inputs an integer containing only 0s and 1s (i.e. a binary integer) and prints its decimal equivalent.
+Do not use the String object parseInt to perform the conversion.

 Create a UML activity diagram that describes the flow of your program using the PlantUML editor.